Skip to content

 />

-• Add additional properties to a component's click event
+• Add extra properties to a component's click event.

-Can be set by adding the ft-extra-property custom parameter, requires value to be a Json string
+Can be set by adding the custom parameter ft-extra-property.
+The value must be a JSON string.

 ft-extra-property='{"e_name": "John Doe", "e_age": 30, "e_city": "New York"}'